wp-plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.31 - 25 Apr 2011 =
+* BugFix : Custom taxonomies could not be fully disabled, causing various access failures (including non-display of Edit Flow post status in Publish metabox)
+* Change : Default to late initialization, for compatibility with plugins/themes which register post types / taxonomies without specifying early execution priority.
+* Change : When a custom type/taxonomy is auto-enabled for RS filtering, display a dashboard warning to Administrator, explaining the need to assign type-specific roles.

 = 1.3.30 - 25 Apr 2011 =
 * Compat : Fatal error when another plugin defines pluggable function 'set_current_user' (call to undefined function plural_name_from_cap_rs)